-As cannabis gains more traction in its popularity, people are getting to know about the different cannabinoids of the cannabis plant, also called phytocannabinoids.
-Here, we talk about THC (Tetrahydrocannabinol), in relation to the cannabis plant (because it originates from it), the legal status of it, and last but not least, the incredible benefits that it can provide.
-This is not saying that we are not going to talk about other things that are related to it, but in fact, that necessarily is going to happen.
+As cannabis gains more traction in its popularity, people know about the different cannabinoids of the cannabis plant, also called phytocannabinoids.
+Here, we talk about THC (Tetrahydrocannabinol), the cannabis plant (because it originates from it), the legal status of it, and last but not least, the incredible benefits that it can provide.
 This is because we have got a lot to talk about this genie in a bottle.
 So, let us start from here onwards to explain what is THC, What is THC Oil, and CBD VS THC!

 So, what essentially is THC?

-Many prospective users of the cannabis plant and a lot of users of the cannabis plant ask what is THC.
+Many prospective users of the cannabis plant and many users of the cannabis plant ask what THC is.
 This is the question on the verge of everyone’s tongue who may or may not have a stake in something related to the THC.
 So to put ease to everyone’s mind, we will tell you precisely what THC is.

 Want to learn about Sativa vs. Indica and Hybrids?
 Click here!

-Similarly, phytocannabinoids have their effects, but as mentioned before these type of cannabinoids are extracted from the cannabis plant.
+Similarly, phytocannabinoids have their effects, but these types of cannabinoids are extracted from the cannabis plant, as mentioned before.
 Usually, that is.
-THC, and a less popular compound CBD, which is also called cannabidiol, both belong to this category.
-THC is a psychoactive compound while, on the other hand, CBD is not.
+THC, and a less popular compound CBD, which is also called cannabidiol, belong to this category.
+THC is a psychoactive compound, while, on the other hand, CBD is not.
 If something is psychoactive, it means that it can make the user of if itself feel highly intoxicating effects.
 There is another kind, and this type stems from a laboratory setting.
 This type can be called synthetic cannabinoids, as these are artificially created.

 These can be highly potent, and therefore are not recommended for human consumption.
-This is true because their potency is an industrial grade (much higher than normal and actual cannabinoids) and therefore are used for industrial purposes to mimic the effects of the actual cannabinoids.
-These are like this because, during the production method, individuals who make these do not know how the natural world makes the cannabinoids, so in a bid to mimic them, the lab purveyors are unable to contain the high potency of these.
-All of this also pertains to the information of an answer to a question like what is THC or What is THC oil.
+This is true because their potency is an industrial grade (much higher than expected and actual cannabinoids) and, therefore, used for industrial purposes to mimic the effects of the actual cannabinoids.
+These are like this because, during the production method, individuals who make these do not know how the natural world makes the cannabinoids, so in a bid to mimic them, the lab purveyors cannot contain the high potency of these.
+All of this also pertains to an answer to a question like what is THC or What is THC oil.

 The Endocannabinoid System

-This is a massive part of the information that also pertains to what is THC and contributes to the debate of CBD vs. THC.
+This is a massive part of the information about THC and contributes to the CBD vs. THC debate.
 All of these cannabinoids can interact with our bodies through the endocannabinoid system.
-Also called the ECS, it is a system of different cannabinoid receptors that are scattered throughout our bodies in the form of CB1 and CB2 receptors.
-CB1 is mostly found in various areas of the brain (central nervous system), and CB2 is mainly found in the areas of the peripheral nervous system like the spleen.
+Also called the ECS, it is a system of different cannabinoid receptors scattered throughout our bodies in the form of CB1 and CB2 receptors.
+CB1 is mostly found in various brain areas (central nervous system), and CB2 is mainly found in the peripheral nervous system areas like the spleen.
 THC and other different types of cannabinoids can bind with these receptors called CB1 and CB2 to initiate a range of different processes.

 The ECS’s role in maintaining homeostasis

-THC can let the user feel its therapeutic effects, also make the user feel a “high” that is predominantly seen as a result of the consumption of marijuana.
-Marijuana, which as you may have guessed it, is one of the species that are derived from the cannabis plant.
-It is because of the THC, which is predominantly found in marijuana, it can make you high as it is very much psychoactive.
-Likewise, other cannabinoids, and especially the endocannabinoids like anandamide, help ECS take the responsibilities like keeping the body in the balance (homeostasis), regulating the neurotransmitters like dopamine, and also modulating the endocrine system.
-All of these functions are very important for us to function in our daily lives, and this is why ECS is very considered very important for us.
+THC can let the user feel its effects, also make the user feel a “high.”
+This is predominantly seen as a result of the consumption of marijuana.
+Marijuana, which, as you may have guessed it, is one of the derived species from the cannabis plant.
+The THC, which is predominantly found in marijuana, can make you high as it is very much psychoactive.
+Likewise, other cannabinoids, especially the endocannabinoids like anandamide, help ECS take the responsibilities like keeping the body in balance (homeostasis), regulating the neurotransmitters dopamine, and also modulating the endocrine system.
+These functions are essential for us to function in our daily lives, so ECS is significant for us.

 Wondering if CBD makes you tired?
 Click here to learn about it!